ruyisdk/support-matrix/LicheePi4A/irradium/README.md

 ```

 ## Logging into the System
-Insert the MicroSD card into LPi4A and reboot.
+Insert the microSD card into LPi4A and reboot.
-Use a serial connection to log in; the author used `minicom`.
+Use a serial connection to log in; e.g. `minicom`.
 ```bash
 minicom -D /dev/ttyACM0 -c on
 ```